Table of Contents

-The UTR is an extremely important number because you will require using it to register your company for Corporation Tax, file Company Tax Returns, and pay Corporation Tax online.
-The initial letter that contains your UTR will explain your company’s tax obligations and the information you will require submitting when your company begins trading.
+Your UTR is extremely important because you will use this number to register for Corporation Tax, file Company Tax Returns, and pay your Corporation Tax bill online.
+The initial letter that contains your UTR will explain your company’s tax obligations and the information you need to submit when your company starts trading.

 Company information required by HMRC

-- Date you will make your company’s annual accounts up to – this is known as the ‘accounting reference date’ (ARD), and it will likely fall on the anniversary of the last day of the month of company formation.
+- The date you will make your company’s annual accounts up to – this is known as the ‘accounting reference date’ (ARD), and it will likely fall on the anniversary of the last day of the month of company formation

-- Notification of appointing an agent (accountant or tax advisor) to deal with your company’s tax affairs, if applicable.
+- Notification of appointing an agent (i.e., accountant or tax advisor) to deal with your company’s tax affairs, if applicable

 Shortly after submitting this information, HMRC will send another letter to your registered office confirming the deadlines for paying Corporation Tax and delivering Company Tax Returns.

 Generally, Corporation Tax should be paid electronically within 9 months and 1 day after the end of each accounting period.
 Your Company Tax Return should be submitted online no later than 12 months after the end of each accounting period.
 You will need your UTR to complete these tasks.